 Research Limitations

-• TB-500 (Thymosin Beta-4) - Often discussed alongside BPC-157 in tissue repair research contexts
+- TB-500 (Thymosin Beta-4) - Often studied alongside BPC-157 in tissue repair research; acts through actin regulation rather than angiogenesis

-• GHK-Cu - A copper peptide studied for wound healing and collagen synthesis
+- GHK-Cu - A copper peptide with data on wound healing and collagen synthesis

 For research literacy and educational purposes only.
 This content does not constitute medical advice or therapeutic recommendation.
 Consult a qualified healthcare professional for medical decisions.